hor00s/FunkScammers/README.md

 - Way smaller memory-wise

 `SequenceMatcher` cons:
-- Calculations are purely algorithmic ([semantic-similarity](https://en.wikipedia.org/wiki/Semantic_similarity)) and will leave the *context* of the sentence
+- Calculations are purely algorithmic and will not account for the *context* of a sentence

 `Spacy` pros:
 - Calculatios are done by Machine Learning model ([en_core_web_lg](https://spacy.io/models/en))
-- Will attempt to understand the context of the text
+- Will attempt to understand the context of the a sentence

 `Spacy` cons:
-- Heavy *memory wise*
+- *Heavy* memory wise
-- More *hardware demading*
+- More **hardware demading**
-- I personally find it to falsy rate un-related sentences very high (>0.7)

 ## Environment Variables